Akram Pedramnia: Activism on censorship

-Pedramnia is best known for her work in challenging and criticizing Iranian censorship opposing freedom of speech and expression of writers and artists.
+Pedramnia is best known for challenging and criticizing Iranian censorship opposing freedom of speech and expression of writers and artists.
 In 2013 she translated Vladimir Nabokov's Lolita into Persian, almost sixty years after its only other Persian translation.
-The book was published in Afghanistan, another Persian language speaking nation and Iran's neighbouring country, by a Kabul-based publisher named Zaryab Publication.
+The book was published in Afghanistan, another Persian language speaking nation and Iran's neighboring country, by a Kabul-based publisher named Zaryab Publication.
 Soon after, Lolita found its way to the Iranian underground market.
 In response, the Iranian Minister of Cultural and Islamic Guidance declared that Pedramnia's translation is banned and has been disseminated illegally.
 The book was later published in a different format as samizdat inside Iran.
 Due to the same argument, her recent work, the translation of James Joyce's Ulysses, another forbidden book, has been planned for publication in six volumes by Nogaam Press, a Persian-language publisher based in London, England which aims to publish Persian writing and translation beyond the censorship concerns faced inside the country.
 The first volume was released in April 2019.

 An article in The Globe and Mail describes her as "one of the strongest-willed translators active today.
 Confronting pernicious state-sponsored censorship, watching as dubious publishers eight time zones away put her work into print without permission or payment."

 The Italian newspaper, Il Foglio writes: "This (Lolita) is my translation sold on the streets of Tehran," says Akram Pedramnia at this week's The Boston Globe.
 "The book is forbidden, but people send me these photographs, hiding their faces, of course.
 And they publish these images on social platforms, showing smuggling".

-A German language newspaper Neue Zürcher Zeitung says: “Her translations are distributed as pirated or over the Internet without her earning a cent – but that does not bother Akram Pedramnia.
+A German-language newspaper Neue Zürcher Zeitung says: “Her translations are distributed as pirated or over the Internet without her earning a cent – but that does not bother Akram Pedramnia.
 She is even pleased.
 Thanks to her, Iranian readers can read Lolita or Tender Is the Night".